Ready to take your lifts to the next level? Here’s a breakdown of the best heavy resistance bands for busting through plateaus and getting stronger.

 Heavy resistance bands are generally made the same.

-Look for a band that is made of soft, natural latex rubber, has an adequate width (to prevent rolling up and moving on the bar), and of course, find a band that matches your budget and aesthetic preferences.
+Look for a band made of soft, natural latex rubber, with an adequate width (to prevent rolling up and moving on the bar), and of course, find a band that matches your budget and aesthetic preferences.

 Below is a breakdown of the best heavy-duty resistance bands for weightlifters.